Prediction of Tropical Pacific Rain Rates with Over-parameterized Neural Networks: Results

 \subsection{Spatial maps}

 We next present the geographical patterns produced by each method.
 The rain rate prediction results are averaged over multiple years (2019-2022) to generate a single spatial map for each method.
 Figures \ref{fig:WP_spatial_map} and \ref{fig:EP_spatial_map} display averaged spatial maps over the WP and EP regions, respectively.
 While the observations indicate strong spatial heterogeneity over the domains for each rain type, RF and GLM produce very smooth prediction maps.
 Under-parameterized NNs produce non-smooth spatial patterns, but the high rain rates are too clustered and large.
 Over-parameterized NNs, on the other hand, demonstrate their remarkable ability to capture the spatial heterogeneity of the DPR rain rate observations.
-Their pebble-like quality is much more representative of true weather events, compared to the under-parameterized NN boulders and ruffled sand of the RF and GLM maps.
+Although the results do not portray individual weather events but rather a 4-year average, their pebble-like quality is much more representative of true weather events, compared to the under-parameterized NN boulders and ruffled sand of the RF and GLM maps.

 In terms of overall spatial patterns, all the methods capture the widespread rainfall of the WP warm pool (Figure \ref{fig:WP_spatial_map}) and the ITCZ in the northern part of the EP domain (Figure \ref{fig:EP_spatial_map}).
 However, the over-parameterized NN produces higher fidelity in the patterns.
 For example, while most of the training was done over ocean grid points, the over-parameterized NN provides more distinct predictions over Papua New Guinea in the southwest corner of the WP domain and is able to capture orographic features to a higher degree than the other methods, especially in the shallow convective field (Figure \ref{fig:WP_spatial_map}c).
 This result is promising for the future use of over-parameterized NNs for rainfall prediction over continents.
 In the EP, the over-parameterized NN produces a more distinct ITCZ in the stratiform and deep convective fields (Figures \ref{fig:EP_spatial_map}a and b), while also reproducing the pattern in shallow convective rainfall at the equator (Figure \ref{fig:EP_spatial_map}c) despite the fact that sea surface temperatures are not used as a predictor.